404GH0ST/fuwari/src/content/posts/htb/fluffy/index.md

 # Description

-Fluffy is an easy Windows machine that demonstrates a Shadow Credentials technique and ESC16 vulnerability on ADCS.
+Fluffy is an easy Windows machine that demonstrates a CVE-2025-24071, Shadow Credentials technique, and ESC16 vulnerability on ADCS.

 # Recon